reTHINK-project/specs/messages/discovery-messages.md

 #### Discover Hyperties/DataObjects by Profile Data

 First, querying the Discovery Service with some Profile Data (i.e. username).
 Second, querying Global Registry with the associated
 GUIDs and then querying the Domain Registry with the associated uIDs.
-Optionally also with types of hyperties schemas (e.g. `comasdm`) and types of hyperties resources (e.g. `chat`).
+Optionally also with types of hyperties/dataObjects schemas (e.g. `comasdm`) and types of hyperties/dataObjects resources (e.g. `chat`).

 Request to Discovery component: